jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

     xf86-input-wacom-OLDVERSION..xf86-input-wacom-VERSION**
 8.  **Sign off the email** and send it to the [ linuxwacom-announce list](/wiki/Mailing_lists "wikilink")
+9. Change the default download on Sourceforge to be the newly-uploaded tarball

 Note that it may take a while until the uploaded tarballs are available through the download links.